 I've had the privilege to work with the Human Developmental Neurobiology Unit/Children's Research Center since when it was first established!

 I received a PhD in Clinical Psychology from George Mason University, completed an internship and residency in child psychology, and maintain a clinical psychology license in Virginia, USA.
 I speak Japanese and English.
-My research focuses on reinforcement processing in ADHD, ranging from experimental imaging and behavioral studies to evaluating the feasibility and effectiveness of translating the basic knowledge into to practice (caregiver training).
-I hope our work will lead to improved assessment and treatment for ADHD and will help many families!
+My research focuses on reinforcement processing in ADHD, ranging from experimental imaging and behavioral studies to translation of basic knowledge into practice.
+I have been working with community stakeholders to explore ways to provide research-informed behavioral support for children and families with divergent needs.
+I hope our work will lead to increased access to quality information and care!

 My role within the Tripp Unit is to guide the assessment and diagnosis of our wonderful volunteers!
 I am a clinical neuropsychologist by training, having completed a PhD in Clinical Psychology at Idaho State University in 2017 and a postdoctoral fellowship in neuropsychology at Dartmouth Hitchcock Medical Center in 2019.
 I have been working with the Tripp Unit since 2022 and continue to maintain an active license to practice psychology in the state of Vermont.